Skip to content

 Piazza Maggiore is not just any ordinary square; it is the soul and heart of Bologna.
 Built in the 1200s, this piazza is surrounded by beautiful architecture dating back many centuries.

-The square boasts the iconic Basilica di San Petronio, the city’s largest church and Palazzo del Podestà, which once housed the city’s ancient government.
+The square boasts the iconic Basilica of San Petronio, the city’s largest church and Palazzo del Podestà, which once housed the city’s ancient government.

 Other notable sights in the square include the Torre dell’Orlogio (the clock tower), and the medieval fountain of Neptune.